infracost/vscode-infracost/README.md

 ## Known Issues

-* infracost usage files are not yet supported
+* Infracost usage files are not yet supported
+* Diff functionality is not yet supported

-## Release Notes
+## Contributing

-### 1.0.0
+We love any kind of contribution, big or small.

-Initial release of Infracost VSCode extension
+To get the Infracost extension working locally:

+1. Clone the repo.
+2. `npm install` all the dependencies.
+3. Open the repo in VSCode.
+4. Make sure the [Terraform VSCode extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) is installed.
+5. Inside the editor, press F5.
+This will compile and run the extension in a new Extension Development Host window.
+6. Open a Terraform file - if all the previous steps have been followed correctly you should see Infracost cost estimates above supported resource blocks.

+Once you're happy with your contributions, send us a PR providing us additional context to the **what** and **why** of your changes.